Skip to content

 Cookbook: Testing a custom role administration controller

-The supported HTTP role-management surface now lives in HTTP role administration.
+The supported HTTP role-management surface is documented in HTTP role administration.
 These examples are for applications that keep an app-owned controller from the custom role administration controller cookbook.

 The snippets below are illustrative — adapt fixtures, config fields, and assertion helpers to match the litestar-auth version you are running and your own application layout.